ysndr/blog/src/posts/guides/nix-shells.md

 Yet, we also know that installing software this way is _not the Nix way_ of doing things.

 For the times when we *do* want to have some program at our disposal, either to try it out, use a different version or just needing it only temporarily, there should be a way to get this without going through the effort of adding it to your `configuration.nix`, `home.nix`, project `default.nix`, etc. and rebuilding your environment.
-In these cases traditional distributions reach back to installing software or relying on containerization (i.e. docker).
+In these cases, traditional distributions reach back to installing software or relying on containerization (i.e. docker).
 In Nix, while you could install the piece of software, the aforementioned usage of the nix store allows making software available temporarily without installing it.

 This is what `nix-shell -p <package+>` is used for. `nix-shell` will retrieve the desired packages and open a shell with these packages mixed in.